jakedean/beacon-programming/docs/basics/Functions.md

 ```

 In the example above we reuse the code that is inside `greetTheUser` more than once so we don't have to rewrite the logic.
-Here is another example of a function that can add two numbers and `return` the resulting sum to the caller of the function.
+Here is another example of a function that adds two numbers and `return` the resulting sum to the caller of the function.

 ```javascript
 function addTwoNumbers(firstNumber, secondNumber) {